Cunnamulla Fella Roundup – 2026 – FAQ

 Can we BYO?

 No This is a fully licensed venue (NO BYO) and food will be available for purchase onsite.
-The bar will be open from 1pm both days.
+The bar will be open from 3pm.

 Is there food available?